darianyang/mm-github-pages-test/_pages/join_us.md

 **Rigor** - We value quality over quantity and maintain openness, integrity, and reproducibility in research, paying special attention to outliers.

-**Persistence** - We value failures as opportunities for learning, noting that many great discoveries are made after countless failed attempts.
+**Persistence** - We value failures as opportunities for learning, noting that great discoveries are often made after countless failed attempts.

 **Mentorship** - We provide the guidance and resources for each person to explore the unknown.
 We enjoy hosting visitors from all over the world.